 Work has encompassed airborne and ground geophysics, geological mapping, soil and rock chip sampling, precussion and diamond drilling.

-Targets identified a mineralised system of approximately 6km strike length.
-Within this zone soil sampling returned highs of 4.45g/t and 4.25g/t Au, while rock chip samples returned highs of 30.1g/t, 14.2g/t and 11.2g/t Au.
+A gold mineralised system of approximately 4km strike length is present.
+Within this area soil sampling returned results including 4,450ppb gold and 4,250ppb gold, while rock chip samples returned results including 30.1g/t, 14.2g/t and 11.2g/t gold.

-Greatland Gold has carried out 2,340m of diamond drilling and 1,100m of precussion drilling in the target area.
-2,500m of historic drilling was completed by Noranda Pty Ltd (now Xstrata) during 1990, Plutonic Operations Ltd in 1992, AurionGold Ltd (now Barrick Gold) in 2002.
+Greatland Gold and JV parnsers have carried out diamond drilling and reverse circulation precussion drilling in the target area.
+Additional historic drilling was completed by Noranda Pty Ltd (now Xstrata) during 1990, Plutonic Operations Ltd in 1992, AurionGold Ltd (now Barrick Gold) in 2002.

-Drilling has not yet exceeded 100m depth and covers only a small portion of the targeted 6km strike length area.
-The 400m x 80m zone of gold mineralization identified to date is open in all directions.
+Drilling has generally only tested to a depth of 100m from surface and only a small portion of the targeted 4km strike length area.
+The zone of gold mineralization identified to date is open in all directions.

 Geophysics and early ground reconnaissance has identified over 40km of strike to the east and west of the drilled area with potential for gold and copper deposits.
-These are yet to be fully tested and systematic exploration over these areas is on-going
+These are yet to be fully tested.

 Firetower hosts Fossey Mountain Trough sedimentary and volcaniclastic rocks which are stratigraphically equivalent to the Mt.
 Read Volcanic sequence (MRVS).
 MRVS is a highly mineralised system and hosts world class base metal (VHMS) deposits such as: